VideoChat-M1: Collaborative Policy Planning for Video Understanding via Multi-Agent Reinforcement Learning: Related Work

 \textbf{Multi-Agent Reinforcement Learning.} Recent advancements in LLMs have driven the development of multi-agent systems, which follow two paradigms.
 First, training-free systems (e.g., CAMEL~\cite{li2023camel} and MetaGPT~\cite{hong2023metagpt}) rely on engineered logic and fixed roles.
 However, their static text-centric design often fail to handle dynamic multi-modal tasks like long-form video understanding.
-Second, RL-based paradigm train collaborative policies by optimizing agent behaviors~\cite{zhuge2024gptswarm, liao2025marft, park2025maporl, CURE,vragent,pca,chen2025super,yue2025uniflow} or interaction architectures~\cite{maas, gdesigner, motwani2024malt}.
+Second, RL-based paradigm train collaborative policies by optimizing agent behaviors~\cite{zhuge2024gptswarm, liao2025marft, park2025maporl, CURE,vragent,pca,chen2025super,yue2025uniflow,wang2025videochat,chen2025g, chen2025top} or interaction architectures~\cite{maas, gdesigner, motwani2024malt}.
 Despite growing sophistication~\cite{MLPO, wan2025rema, gao2025flowreasoner, wei2025lero, MATPO}, these methods remain confined to unimodal text domains, overlooking temporal and perceptual challenges specific to video.
-Fundamentally, existing RL methodologies are limited as they cannot co-train heterogeneous agents, which restricts synergy among specialized models.
-We introduce a new framework that fills this gap, enabling the joint training of diverse agents for complex multi-modal tasks.
-Notably, the multi-agent collaborative pipeline~\cite{he2025enhancing} has demonstrated strong performance in GUI tasks.
-Inspired by this, we introduce our VideoChat-M1 pipeline.
+Existing RL methods struggle to co-train heterogeneous agents, limiting their synergy.
+To address this, we draw inspiration from successful multi-agent GUI pipelines~\cite{he2025enhancing} to introduce VideoChat-M1, a novel framework that enables joint training of diverse agents for complex multi-modal tasks.